|

 Detective Becker saw Dr. Robbins on the weekend and he, Dr. Robbins

-defendant until he contacted defendant;
+repeatedly telephoned defendant until he contacted defendant;

 further that during defendant’s visit